Donna is a writer and lover of cats. She has been a cat parent for many years. She loves sharing her love for all cats big and small!

 Let me introduce you to, Nickolay Lamm, he is a graphic artist and researcher.
 Mr. Lamm consulted with three experts on how cats view the world around them compared to humans.

 The following pictures are what they produced:

 How Does the Human Eye Compare to the Eye of a Cat?

 Both cats and dogs have more rods than cones.
-Humans have 3 types of cones in their eyes to help them see reds, greens, and blues.
-Cats have 2 cones, green and blue, resulting in cats not being able to see colors as humans do.
+Humans have three types of cones in their eyes to help them see reds, greens, and blues.
+Cats have two cones, green and blue, resulting in cats not being able to see colors as humans do.

 Cats Have Excellent Night Vision

-Humans are pretty much blind in the dark and have a hard time seeing anything too far away.
-Cats, on the other hand, can see in the dark and pretty darn good but remember they are nearsighted; this means they only see 20 feet in front of them resulting in the ability to see their prey up close.
-Thus, They hunt close, watching and stalking their prey.
+Humans are blind in the dark and have a challenging time seeing anything too far away.
+Cats, on the other hand, can see in the dark and pretty darn good but remember they are nearsighted; this means they only see twenty feet in front of them resulting in the ability to see their prey up close.
+Thus, they hunt close, watching and stalking their prey.